icann/octo-039-040-v2/README.md

 Section 4: Add an appendix that describes a public ledger that is not a blockchain that can hold name system data like ownership, delegation, DNSSEC keys, and so on.
 The intended appendix is [here](public-ledger.md).

+Add much more emphasis that, because the public interfaces with resolvers and not to blockchains, the operation of the resolver is more important than the blockchain contents.

 Replace the current appendix with a longer one that lists features for a handful of blockchain name systems to help readers compare them.

 Add pointer to SAC123, SSAC Report on the Evolution of Internet Name Resolution.